ninthwalker/my_wow/README.md

 ## QuickCraftRedone
 Author: cybertk
 Source: [cybertk](https://github.com/cybertk/QuickCraft)
-Desc: Modified his addon and did a hacky job of updating for modnight for my use cases
+Desc: Modified his addon and did a hacky job of updating for Midnight for my use cases